Welcome to Railtrail Tours

 Transferring to Ballymena, our train takes us through Antrim to Belfast.
 Changing trains, we continue southwards, with the Mountains of Mourne in the distance, crossing into the Irish Republic.
 From Drogheda to Dublin the railway skirts a pretty coastline of beaches and harbours.
 In Dublin we stay for two nights at the Academy Plaza Hotel.B, D

 Today we are free to explore Dublin at leisure with our hop-on, hop-off bus ticket which will take us around the main sites of Ireland's capital independently.
 Be sure to visit Christchurch Cathedral, Dublin Castle and enjoy a pint of the black stuff at thriving Temple Bar.

 Leaving Dublin behind, for a few days at least, the most scenic rail journey in the Republic awaits.
 Heading round Dublin Bay, the coastline really opens out at Killiney Bay and the tracks follow the coastline down through Bray and Greystones to Wicklow, before moving inland through County Wexford.
 A coach awaits in Wexford to transport us to Waterford, via New Ross, which was the ancestral home of the Kennedys.
 Here we visit the Dunbrody Emigrant Ship & Museum, exploring Ireland's history of emigration, before continuing to Waterford for two nights at Treacy's Hotel.B, D

-Departing Tralee, we cross Ireland from coast to coast, arriving back in Dublin for a final free afternoon's sightseeing and a final night at the Academy Plaza Hotel.
-We bid farewell to the Emerald Isle with a final dinner and a rousing send-off of live Irish music and dancing.B, D
+Departing Tralee, we cross Ireland from coast to coast, arriving back in Dublin for a final free afternoon of sightseeing and a final night at the Harding Hotel.
+We bid farewell to the Emerald Isle with a final dinner.B, D